rodrigopivi/Chatito/spec.md

 This way, it is possible to declare that from the first sentence we want 5 testing and 5 training examples (50%).
 The second sentence will generate 30% of the utterances.
 And the 20% remaining will come from the remaining possibilities of all sentences.

-NOTE: Be carefull when using probability operator, because if the sentence reaches its max number of unique generated values, it will start producing duplicates and possibly slowing down the generator that may filter duplicates.
+NOTE: Be careful when using probability operator, because if the sentence reaches its max number of unique generated values, it will start producing duplicates and possibly slowing down the generator that may filter duplicates.

 ### 2.3 - Importing chatito files

 To allow reusing entity declarations.
 It is possible to import another chatito file using the import keyword.
-Importing another chatito file, only allows using the slots and aliases defined there, if the imported file defines intents, they will be ignored since intents are generation entry points.
+Importing another chatito file only allows using the slots and aliases defined there, if the imported file defines intents, they will be ignored since intents are generation entry points.

 As an example, given two chatito files: